 Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ACC 124 or ACC 201.
-Comments: Credit by exam is not an available option.

 Description: This course is an introduction to the principles, procedures, terminology, and application of the Federal and Hawai'i tax laws for individuals and sole proprietorships.
 S